ArctosDB/documentation-wiki/_documentation/bot.markdown

 ![](https://raw.Githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Caution.jpg) **Caution**

-**Do not attempt to edit any bot agent profile or operator account; ignoring this may result in your account being locked.**
+**Do not attempt to edit any bot agent profile (e.g. remarks or status) or operator account (eg Locked status).
+Ignoring this will result in your account being locked.**

+Simply click on Manage in the operator account and Grant Access to collection(s) you manage.

 ## Edit this Documentation